CR31-051 01/09/25

 The third essential element is that the activity took place on a public highway.
 The term public highway is defined to include all parts of any roadway, street, bridge, culvert, [square, fairground] or other place open temporarily or permanently to public or general circulation of vehicles [and it also includes a way laid out under authority of law].

-The last essential element is that the Department of Motor Vehicles had notified (Def)_______________ of the [suspension] [revocation].
+The fifth essential element is that the Department of Motor Vehicles had notified (Def)_______________ of the [suspension] [revocation].
 The State need not have proven that (Def)_______________ had received actual notice that [his] [her] license had been [suspended] [revoked].
 If the State mailed [him] [her] a demand for the surrender of [his] [her] license, to [his] [her] last known address, then you may find that, three days later, [he] [she] had sufficient notice of the [suspension] [revocation].

 All of the elements of the offense must have been present at the same time.
 If the State has not proven each of the essential elements of the charge beyond a reasonable doubt, then you must find (Def)_______________ not guilty.
 However, if the State has proven all of the essential elements beyond a reasonable doubt, you must return a verdict of guilty.